leafo/moonscript-site/reference.md

 target: reference/index
 template: reference
 --
-MoonScript compiles to Lua.
+MoonScript is a programming language that compiles to [Lua](http://www.lua.org).
+This guide expects the reader to have basic familiarity with Lua.
 For each code snippet below, the MoonScript is on the left and the compiled Lua is on right right.

 ## Assignment

-Unlike Lua, there is no local keyword.
+Unlike Lua, there is no `local` keyword.
 All assignments to names that are not already defined will be declared as local to the scope of that declaration.
 If you wish to create a global variable it must be done using the `export` keyword.